wlsmith42/CarND-Capstone/README.md

 The goals / steps of this project are to write ROS nodes to implement the core functionality of an autonomous vehicle system including:

-* Perception through Trafflic Light Detection
+* Perception through Traffic Light Detection
 * Vehicle Control using Drive-by-Wire Systems
 * Path Planning by Updating and Following Waypoints